olsonpm/nss-certutil-helpers/README.md

 $ certutil -S -n 'test-root-nick' -t 'C,C,C' -x -d . -s 'CN=test-root-cn'
 ```

-5) Now let's export this certificate so we can import it into our server and
+5) Now let's export this certificate so we can import it into our server database.
-client databases
 ```sh
 $ nch export-cert --nickname 'test-root-nick' --cert-only